syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ## Appearance

-`SfDataGrid` allows customizing the appearance of the freeze pane through the [SfDataGridTheme.SfDataGridThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) property.
-The DataGrid should be wrapped inside the `SfDataGridTheme`.
+The `SfDataGrid` allows customizing the appearance of the freeze pane through the [SfDataGridTheme.SfDataGridThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) property.
+The DataGrid should be wrapped inside the `SfDataGridTheme.`

 The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.
-So, import the below file,
+So, import the following file.

 {% tabs %}
 {% highlight Dart %}